-The undersigned registered professional engineer is familiar with the requirements of §257.80 and has visited and examined the Conemaugh station or has supervised examination of the Conemaugh station by appropriately qualified personnel.
+The undersigned registered professional engineer is familiar with the requirements of §257.80 and has either personally or through the efforts of qualified personnel, confirmed that Conemaugh station has maintained its CCR Rule obligations in accordance with the activities/protocols discussed herein.
 The undersigned registered professional engineer attests that this CCR Fugitive Dust Control Plan has been prepared in accordance with good engineering practice, including consideration of applicable industry standards and meets the requirements of §257.80, and that this Plan is adequate for the Conemaugh station.
 This certification was prepared as required by §257.80(b)(7).